 And after to his Pallace he them bringes,

-With shaumes, &and trompets, &and with Clarions sweet;
+With shaumes, and trompets, and with Clarions sweet;

-Whence mounting vpup, they fynd purueyauncepurveyaunce meet
+Whence mounting vp, they fynd purueyaunce meet

 Of all, that royall Princes court became,